GerritCodeReview/plugins_quota/src/main/resources/Documentation/config.md

 Configuration
 =============

-The @PLUGIN@ plugin supports the following quotas:

-* Maximum number of projects in a namespace

 The defined quotas are stored in a `quota.config` file in the `refs/meta/config` branch of the `All-Projects` root project.
 Administrators can add and edit quotas by fetching this branch, editing